Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 When it comes to cardiovascular health, chicken meat is considered a better option compared to lamb meat.
 Lamb meat is higher in saturated fats and is positively associated with increased risks of cardiovascular diseases and ischemic heart diseases (5).

-In comparison, chicken meat is a better option than lamb meat regarding its effects on the cardiovascular system; overall, it is low in fat and saturated fats.
+In comparison, chicken meat is a better option than lamb meat in terms of its effects on the cardiovascular system; overall, it is low in fat and saturated fats.

 Substituting chicken meat with red meat, such as lamb meat, has decreased the risk of heart disease (6).